r4ndm/node-starter/readme.md

 ## Node.js starter template project

 Basic/minimal set of files for a Node.js project.
+Use as a template to start new Node.js projects using Node, Typescript, VSCode, ESLint and Prettier.

 Steps to start from scratch in an empty folder: